EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 In all these cases, the verb using a scopal argument because they all share the property that the phrase is taking something in the world and changing it to be something different.
 This type of scenario needs a scopal argument because a normal predication would attempt to find a "foo" that *is* in "/documents" ... and that is not true yet.
 The scopal argument doesn't get evaluated normally (as we'll see below), so it avoids this problem.

-So, verbs with scopal arguments have to do what that do in such a way that their scopal argument becomes true.
+So, verbs with scopal arguments have to do what they do in such a way that their scopal argument becomes true.
 This can all seem wonderfully abstract if you try to imagine how to write code which "paints x in a way that makes any possible thing true", but the approach we're going to take here is much more concrete: Break down each scenario we are focused on for a given verb and implement that.

 For example, for "copy 'foo' in '/documents'", the scopal argument is a locative preposition: